 The 10 Best Paint Markers

 This wiki has been updated 31 times since it was first published in April of 2018.
 Unlike standard or permanent options, these paint markers can be used on a wide range of surfaces, such as metal, stone, rubber, and glass.
 They're popular for writing advertising copy on the windows of businesses and restaurants, as well as for outdoor art applications.
 Remember that, just like a can of spray paint, you need to shake them before using in well-ventilated areas only.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes